- Gonorrhea (GC) is an STI that is spread through oral, anal, and vaginal sex.

 - Sore throat (for gonorrhea in the throat)

-- Pain, discharge, and bleeding from the anus (for gonorrhea in the anus)
+- Pain, discharge, and bleeding from the anus (from gonorrhea in the anus)

-- Redness, itching, or discharges of the eyes (for gonorrhea in the eye)
+- Redness, itching, or discharge of/from the eyes (from gonorrhea in the eye)

 How is gonorrhea diagnosed?

-Your health care provider can diagnose gonorrhea by taking a urine sample or by doing a swab of the affected area (penis, vagina, cervix, anus, throat, eye).
-It is important to get tested so your health care provider can treat you for the right disease (chlamydia and gonorrhea have very similar symptoms but need different treatment).
+Your health care provider can diagnose gonorrhea by taking a urine sample, by testing discharge from the vagina, anus or urethra, or by doing a swab of the affected area (penis, vagina, cervix, anus, throat, eye).
+It's important to get tested so your health care provider can treat you for the right disease (chlamydia and gonorrhea have similar symptoms but need different treatment).

 Is there a cure for gonorrhea?

 Yes.
 Gonorrhea can be cured with antibiotics prescribed by your health care provider.
-If you treat gonorrhea early, it is usually cured with a single dose of antibiotics (either injected or taken orally).
+If you treat gonorrhea early, it is usually cured with antibiotics In recent years, the bacteria that causes gonorrhea has become resistant to some antibiotics (this means the drug no longer causes the bacteria to die), making it even more important for people infected to take all of their medicine on time.
 The earlier gonorrhea is treated, the easier it is to cure.
-If the infection goes untreated, it can spread and cause pelvic infections which needs a longer course of antibiotics.
+If the infection goes untreated, it can spread and cause pelvic infections, which need a longer course of antibiotics.
 You may even need to be hospitalized if the infection becomes serious.

 Is gonorrhea dangerous?